hatchey/NFL-Big-Data-Bowl-2025/README.md

 ## Project Overview

 Defensive coverage prediction is a challenging task in football analytics, providing valuable insights for teams and analysts.
-This project leverages modern deep learning techniques to analyze the rich temporal and spatial features of pre-snap data, including player positioning, motion, and contextual game information.
+This project leverages modern deep learning techniques to analyze the rich temporal and spatial features of pre-snap data, including player positioning, movement and orientation.

 ## Objectives